sand-bird/menagerie-docs/docs/conditions.md

 | `"<="` | the first argument is **less than or equal to** the second
 | `"in"` | the first argument is a **member of** the second |

 The `"in"` operator is a little bit special, since it's the only relational operator in the list that isn't also a comparator.
-Instead, the `"in"` operator has a special requirement: its second argument must be a **collection** of values, either a dictionary or an array.
+Instead, the `"in"` operator has a special requirement: its second argument must be a *collection* of values, either a dictionary or an array.

-(TODO: check if you can `in` a string)
+(TODO: check if you can `"in"` a string)

 ### Boolean Operators

-A condition is actually a **boolean value** -- something that is either `true` (when the condition is met), or `false` (when the condition is not met).
+A condition is actually a *boolean value* -- something that is either `true` (when the condition is met), or `false` (when the condition is *not* met).
 We've seen that relational operators will return `true` or `false` depending on the relationship between the two values they're given, for example.

 But what about conditions that depend on multiple relationships?
 Our last example was one such case: the player must have a `bubbling_drink` in their inventory, *and* it must be Friday.
 The key here is the `"and"` operator, which requires that *both those conditions be `true` at the same time*.